-- 300 g. of pork belly, cut into half-inch cubes
+- 300 grams pork belly - cut into half-inch cubes

-- 2 thumb-sized pieces of ginger, peeled and julienned
+- 2 thumb-sized pieces ginger - peeled and julienned

-- 4 to 6 cloves of garlic, peeled and crushed
+- 4 to 6 cloves garlic - peeled and crushed

-- 4 to 8 chilis, roughly chopped (I used red and green finger chilis, the level of hotness varies from one chili variety to another, so you’ll have to make your own calculations as to how much you need)
+- 4 to 8 chilies - roughly chopped (I used red and green finger chilis, the level of hotness varies from one chili variety to another, so you’ll have to make your own calculations as to how much you need)

-- 1 to 2 tbsps. of hibe or dried shrimps (for best results, get the shelled kind)
+- 1 to 2 tablespoons dried shrimps - for best results, get the shelled kind

-- 4 c. of coconut milk (if using fresh, combine the first and second extractions)
+- 4 cups coconut milk - if using fresh, combine the first and second extractions

 - Heat the cooking oil in a pan.
 Add the pork and cook, stirring, until they change color.